thomaslango/Slicer-Liver/paper.md

 # Summary

 This paper introduces SlicerLiver, a software extension to the [3D Slicer](https://slicer.org "3D Slicer") image computing platform [@Kikinis:2013].
-The software address challenges in liver surgery planning by applying geometric modeling and artificial intelligence to generate liver tumor resection plans for complex cases, developing parameterized patient-specific vascular models, and creating computational methods for resection visualization
+The software addresses challenges in liver surgery planning by applying geometric modeling and artificial intelligence to generate liver tumor resection plans for complex cases, developing parameterized patient-specific vascular models, and creating computational methods for resection visualization